owodunni/PathFinding/README.md

 # PathFinding
-A* implementation for solving path finding problem.
+A* implementation for solving paradox path finding problem.